 Source: Agile Digest

 These buckets are cards that represent the values.
 It is arranged on the table sequentially.
 The stories must be located here.
 Thus, the estimators can find them more suitably.
-The estimated items are put down on the card.
+Finally, the estimated items are put down on the card.

 Choose any product randomly and place it in bucket no. 8.
 It is only for reference.
 Similarly, randomly choose another product.
 Discuss with the teammates about the requirements and features and place this in the suitable bucket upon consensus.
 Again, select the third one and follow the same procedures.

 You can change the sequence of the bucket in case of any doubt.
 For example, you can place the product from bucket 8 to Bucket 1.
 All the other products are distributed between the participants.
-The participants can transfer the product if he/ she does not understand about the backlog item.
+The participants can transfer the product if they do not understand the backlog item.

 Finally, a sanity check is done.
-Here, if any participant ends up with a wrong bucket, further discussion can be brought to notice.
+Here, if any participant has a wrong bucket, further discussion can be brought to notice.
 It will be done till consensus is achieved.

 In a nutshell

 You, as a business owner, must understand that estimations play a huge role in agile projects.
 For this, you must have crisp planning, management, and directions.
-Suppose you have plans to develop software projects such as Android app development or web app development.
-Make sure to contact an adept team for your project.
+For example, suppose you have plans to develop software projects such as Android app development or web app development.
+Then, make sure to contact an adept team for your project.

 The author is a Sr. mobile app developer at MobileCoderz Technologies, the leading mobile app development company.
 She has launched numerous software and projects for many enterprises, start-ups using agile estimation.
 In her free time, she loves to travel and explore new places.